Make an Appointment: [email protected] | 949-257-2759

 • Partners of Sex Addicts

-The discovery of your partner/spouse’s sexual addiction can destroy your foundation and dreams of your relationship/marriage, breaking apart the meaningful life that you built upon together.
-The partner/spouse faces a double bind of betrayal of a sex addict due to the complexity of affairs, infidelity, deception, hidden secrets, and the painful realization of her partner/spouse’s compulsive sexual addiction.
-The partner of a sex addict experiences PTSD Posttraumatic Stress Disorder symptoms in response to the traumatic discovery that can have long-lasting traumatic effects.
-Most partners/spouses of sexual addicts respond to revelation with substantial trauma symptoms.
+The discovery of your partner’s sexual addiction can destroy your foundation and dreams of your relationship and marriage, breaking apart the meaningful life that you built together.
+The partner faces a double bind of betrayal of a sex addict due to the complexity of affairs, infidelity, deception, hidden secrets, and the painful realization of their partner’s compulsive sexual addiction.
+The partner of a sex addict experiences PTSD (Post-traumatic Stress Disorder) symptoms in response to the traumatic discovery that can have long-lasting traumatic effects.
+Most partners of sexual addicts respond to revelation with substantial trauma symptoms.

 Signs & Symptoms